 Expulsion: Permanent dismissal from the University.
 Expulsion is the most severe sanction that can be imposed upon a student for a violation.
 The student who receives a sanction of expulsion is not eligible to apply for readmission to the university.
-When a student is expulsed from the University the student's to apply for readmission to the university.
 When a student is expelled from the University, the student's relationship with the University is permanently severed, and the student is persona non-gratis.